walling/super-simple-jsonp/README.markdown

 handles errors in an elegant way.
 Read the below license, which is the closest I get to releasing this software in the public domain.

-The file `jsonp.js` contains the implementation.
-You can minify it if you want.
+The file `js_modules/jsonp.js` is the implementation.
+Minify it if you want.

 The file `jsonp-usage-example.html` is just an example how to use it to query Flickr for cat pictures with a timeout of 2 seconds.